 Actually, not just one story because every character of the play lives in love - carries it within, burns with it, hopes for it...
 Someone's love is reciprocated - and gives wings to them; someone's love is unrequited - and provides some experience for them.
 Anyway, either a happy one or an unhappy one, Love is the highest life purpose, the only true anchor and the driving force, which changes both the person and the world.

-...On the 22nd of October, we’ll see how Alla Sigalova, the director and choreographer, would tell these two love stories.
+...On the 22nd of October, we, for a first time, saw how Alla Sigalova, the director and choreographer, told these two love stories.

 Director and Choreographer - Alla Sigalova